Congressional representatives, for weeks and weeks, had hurled bitter invective and harsh words of calamity.

 But God didn’t.

-Shortly after Franklin’s speech, the DEADLOCK MYSTERIOUSLY BROKE, and America had a Constitution!
+Shortly after Franklin’s speech, the DEADLOCK MYSTERIOUSLY BROKE, and America was on its way to having a Constitution!

 Many later admitted that Frankin's speech had motivated them to ask for God's help.